zalyoung/gitlab-handbook/content/handbook/support/workflows/2fa-removal.md

 ## Definitions

 - **Account holder**: The person who uses the account day-to-day.
 The individual themselves may or may not be the account owner.
-- **Enterprise owner**: One or more people who represent the business entity who purchased a paid plan with GitLab and hold Owner permissions in the namespace where that plan is applied.
+- **Enterprise owner**: One or more people who represent the business entity who purchased a paid plan with GitLab, hold Owner permissions in that paid namespace, and have a [verified domain](https://docs.gitlab.com/ee/user/enterprise_user/#verified-domains-for-groups).

 ## Conditions for SaaS users

 A SaaS user must meet **one of** the following conditions to be eligible for a 2FA reset.

 1. The user occupies a seat in a paid group on GitLab.com, or a top-level group owner intends to add the user to the paid group.
-1. The user is an [Enterprise User]({{< ref "gitlab-com_overview.md#enterprise-users" >}}).
+1. The user is an [Enterprise User](./gitlab-com_overview/#enterprise-users).
 1. The user is the primary billing contact on a current invoice for a SaaS purchase.
 1. A GitLab team member (account managers, CSMs, or others) collaborates with the holder of this account in an account management project.
 1. The user account is required for SSO access to Customers Portal to manage a paid subscription - see: [Conditions for 2FA Reset when account is used to access Customers Portal](#conditions-when-account-is-used-to-access-customers-portal).